csmerrell/eligibility-browser/README.md

 5. Tighten up the canvas file's performance.
   * Framerate demands can be improved by letting Vue control animation frames.
 6. Test for overhead on vue observables.
-  * This is a huge concern in modern web frameworks.
-Data mutations trigger extra life-cycle/render events.
+  * A huge concern in modern web frameworks, when excess data mutations trigger extra life-cycle/render events.
-  * It probably isn't a likely performance hit on this particular graph, because most data is generated once and the only mutations changing are animations.
-7. Tighten up parsing algorithms.
+  * Mostly a concern in views with multi-directional state mutations.
+This app currently only has unidirectional state mutations:
+    1. The selected claimant is changed
+    2. The timeline renders & populates events
+    3. Events mount & fade in as they're added.
+      * The events array changes while renders are happening, but each event component is keyed such that it doesn't re-render existing events unnecessarily.
+7. Low-level implementation optimizations.
-  * I already tightened them up, so they're not the biggest performance hindrance.
-Everything is generally O(n), so driving down the size of `n` will yield more results.
-This would be a distant concern after all the above concerns.
+  * This would be a distant concern after all the above concerns.
+  * Current low-level implementations are already all `O(n)`.
+Driving down the size of `n` with filter/reduce/aggregation strategies will generally yield more results than trying to optimize further.

 ### # of Employees, Dependents, Retirees